-Researchers of the Language Typology and Evolution research group at Lund University document and describe lesser-known and understudied languages.
-In addition, they collaborate in harvesting data for the purpose of large-scale studies of typology and evolution.
-Diversity is investigated both with respect to individual languages as well as from a macro-perspective, using computational methods.
-The research team has a long history of collaboration and co-production of academic publications, including books, articles, and databases.
+The Language Typology and Evolution group at Lund University performs research within the areas of comparative and diversity linguistics.
+Researchers document and describe lesser-known and understudied languages.
+In addition, they collaborate in amassing data for the purpose of large-scale, comparative studies of language typology and evolution.
+Linguistic diversity is investigated both with respect to individual languages as well as from a macro-perspective, using computational and phylogenetic methods.
+The team of researchers has a long history of collaboration and co-production of academic publications, including books, articles, and databases.

 Description of grammar